guyduche/sloika/README.md

-ONT research software for training RNN models for basecalling Oxford Nanopore reads.
+Sloika is ONT research software for training RNN models for basecalling Oxford Nanopore reads.
+Sloika is built on top of Theano and is compatible with python 3.4+

 ## Installation of system prerequisites